Marietta Truck Accident Lawyer

 Determining Liability in Truck Accident Cases

-There may be similarities between car and trucking accidents, but the size of the trucks and the injuries involved calls for a different approach to investigating big truck wrecks.
-The person or business at fault for an 18-wheeler accident may be the driver or a third-party, such as the people who loaded the cargo, the maintenance provider, or the manufacturer.
-Our truck accident attorneys dig deep to determine who is at fault and who should pay for your injuries.
+The sheer size and weight of commercial vehicles, and the injuries these vehicles can cause, call for a different approach in investigating big truck wrecks.
+The person or business at fault for an 18-wheeler accident may be the driver or their employer.
+It could also be a third party, such as the people who loaded the cargo, the maintenance provider, or the truck manufacturer.
+Our truck accident attorneys conduct thorough investigations to determine who is at fault and who should pay for your injuries.

-Even if the truck driver is at fault, there may be more than one liable party in a truck accident.
-The Champion Firm identifies all responsible parties, including:
+There may be more than one liable party in a truck accident.
+The Champion Firm identifies all responsible parties, including the:

 - Trucking company